 When the Tonsils Need to Come Out

 Today ENT doctors such as our board-certified otolaryngologists at the ENT & Allergy Centers of Texas no longer think of this surgery in that way.
-Now, tonsillectomies are only used for chronic tonsillitis patients, patients whose bacterial infected tonsillitis isn’t responding to antibiotics, and for sleep-disordered breathing leading to sleep apnea.
+Now, tonsillectomiesare only used for chronic tonsillitis patients, patients whose bacterial infected tonsillitis isn’t responding to antibiotics, and for sleep-disordered breathing leading to sleep apnea.

 When a person has tonsillitis, the tonsils (located on the sides of the back of the mouth just behind the soft palate) become enlarged.
 Other people have tonsils that are naturally larger than normal.
 A tonsillectomy may be considered because the enlarged tonsils are causing these issues:

-How is a tonsillectomy done?
+How is a Tonsillectomy Done?

 We place patients under general anesthesia for these procedures.
 The procedure only takes 20-30 minutes.
 These are the different possible approaches we may use: